-Why do we need women in leadership?
+Why do we need for women in leadership?
 Because women in leadership roles function well in many key areas in the health sector.
-According to a 2021 study by McKinsey & Company and Leanin.org in 423 companies across the United States and Canada, women outperformed men in 5 key aspects of employee work (8):
+According to a 2021 study by McKinsey & Company and Leanin.org in 423 companies across the United States and Canada, women outperformed men in 5 key aspects of employee work based on the answers received in percentage, meaning women outranked men in those 5 aspects (8):

 - 1. Providing emotional support to employees: 19% men and 31% women, - 2.
-Considering well-being of employees: 54% men and 61% women, - Assisting employees who face life and employment imbalances: 24% men and 29% women, - Providing intervention to prevent or tackle mental or physical burnout of employees: 16% men and 21% women, and - 5.
-Leading and providing support for efforts and equity: 7% men and 11% women.
+Considering well-being of employees: 54% men and 61% women, - 3.
+Assisting employees who face life and employment imbalances: 24% men and 29% women, - 4.
+Providing intervention to prevent or tackle mental or physical burnout of employees: 16% men and 21% women, and

+5. Leading and providing support for efforts and equity: 7% men and 11% women.